makersacademy/takeaway-challenge/README.md

 7. To view a receipt of your order: <code>puts order.receipt;</code>
 8. To have a text of your order sent: <code>order.text</code>
 9. For text functionality to work, create a hidden <code>.env</code> file to store your SID and Auth token for Twilio.
-10. To see logs of text sent to the takeaway from customer's mobile instantiate a log object: <code>log = TextLogs.new</code>
+10. To see logs of text sent to the takeaway from customer's mobile, instantiate a log object: <code>log = TextLogs.new</code>
-11. You will need to get Twilio to return it's inbound SMS first <code>log.run_logs</code>
+11. You will need to ping Twilio for its logs to be sent to you <code>log.run_logs</code>
-12. Then lastly, you can print the log orders out by any customers: <code>log.received;</code>
+12. Then lastly, you can print a log of all orders requested by customers: <code>log.received;</code>

 ## User Stories
 ```